 Visit the Handicraft Emporium which has a wide variety of hand-made products, Textile Museum which showcase Bhutan`s rich hand-made textiles, National Library which houses collection of religious books and manuscripts, Folk & Heritage Museum for an experience of Bhutan rural livelihood, Traditional Painting School where students are taught the traditional art of painting, carving, embroidery, sculpture etc. Evening drive to Paro( 1hr.
 30 mins. drive / 63 kms).
 En-route visit the Simtokha Dzong, built in 1629 and is the oldest dzong in Bhutan.

 D9 Explore Tiger`s Nest Monastery

 Hike to the Tiger`s Nest Monastery perched on a cliff 800 mtrs. above Paro valley: Afternoon visit the 7th century Kyichu Monastery, the National Museum(closed on sun & mon) which houses collection of art and art facts from all over Bhutan and the massive and ancient Paro Dzong built in 1645.
 Evening visit to a traditional Farm House and enjoy traditional salt/butter tea and local liquor.

-Today, your trip will be ended, you will be driven to Paro airport for your flight to depart
+Your tours ends today, you will be driven to airport for your departure